 Offenders committed to the Commissioner of Corrections for crimes committed on or after August 1, 1993 will no longer earn good time.
 In accordance with Minn.
 Stat. § 244.101, offenders will receive an executed sentence pronounced by the court consisting of two parts: a specified minimum term of imprisonment equal to two-thirds of the total executed sentence and a supervised release term equal to the remaining one-third.
 This provision requires that the court pronounce the total executed sentence and explain the amount of time the offender will serve in prison and the amount of time the offender will serve on supervised release, assuming the offender commits no disciplinary offense in prison that results in the imposition of a disciplinary confinement period.
-The court shall also explain that the amount of time the offender violates disciplinary rules while in prison or violates conditions of supervised release.
+The court shall also explain that the amount of time the offender actually serves in prison may be extended by the Commissioner if the offender violates disciplinary rules while in prison or violates conditions of supervised release.
 This extension period could result in the offender's serving the entire executed sentence in prison.
 The court's explanation is to be included in a written summary of the sentence.